rishikesh-suvarna/datetime-timezone-converter/Readme.md

 **Parameters:**

 - `datetime` (optional): The datetime value in ISO string format.
-If not provided, the server's current date and time will be used.
+If not provided, the UTC date and time will be used.
 - `timezone` (required): The target timezone for conversion.

 **Example Request:**